subbendumajumder/netscaler-nitro-api/docs/configuration/high-availability/hanode_binding/hanode_binding.md

 #hanode_binding

-Binding object showing the resources that can be bound to hanode.
+Binding object which returns the resources bound to hanode.

 ##Properties